 How to Find The Right People for Informational Interviews

-Last week I wrote about the importance of informational interview skills in a local job search in Portland or any other city.
+I have written before about the importance of informational interview skills in a local job search in Portland or any other city.
 There’s no better way to learn what employers want, uncover unadvertised jobs, and grow your professional network.

 Once you know you have your job goal and know the professional field you want to explore, you need to identify the contacts that can help you.
 I often see job seekers struggle with this first step because they are uncertain where to begin, who to ask, and how to best use their time.